bstadie/bstadie.github.io/_pages/about.md

 ---
 My primary research goal is to build machines that can solve problems as efficiently as humans.
-While machines are much more efficient at well-defined rigid tasks, they typically falter on problems that require flexibility, adaptability, exploration, and generalization.
+While machines are much more efficient than humans at well-defined rigid tasks, they typically falter on problems that require flexibility, adaptability, exploration, and generalization.
 I want to close this gap by creating algorithms that learn to iteratively generalize from past experience.